jaredmichaelwilliams/zsh-templates-osx/trunk/Library/init/zsh/zshrc_local.d/README.txt

 Files with the string "disabled" anywhere in the filename will be omitted.

-To enable a file named foo.disabled, rename it to foo .
+To enable a file named foo.disabled, rename it to foo, or just make a symbolic link.

+For example, I do this:

+   ln -s ../zshrc.d/environment.xtal.d/phenix_env.zsh-disabled     phenix_env.zsh

+rather than alter the distributed $ZDOT/zshrc.d  directory.